TestJavaDev/java-resources/docs/4_algorithms/15_Cyclic Sort.md

 {% endhighlight %}

-Time complexity#
+## Time complexity
-The time complexity of the above algorithm is O(n)O(n).
+The time complexity of the above algorithm is O(n).

-Space complexity#
+## Space complexity
-Ignoring the space required for the output array, the algorithm runs in constant space O(1)O(1).
+Ignoring the space required for the output array, the algorithm runs in constant space O(1).

 ## Find the Duplicate Number

-Problem Statement#
+## Problem Statement
 We are given an unsorted array containing ‘n+1’ numbers taken from the range 1 to ‘n’.
 The array has only one duplicate but it can be repeated multiple times.
 Find that duplicate number without using any extra space.
 You are, however, allowed to modify the input array.

 Example 1: